How To Crochet A Granny Square Bag

 Pieced together.

-Eventually I began the slowish process of stitching them together and I was happy to discover that it wasn’t really that slow to do afterall.
+Eventually, I began the slowish process of stitching them together, and I was happy to discover that it wasn’t really that slow to do afterall.
+It had never occurred to me how useful it was to have them all wrapped in their shaped paper.
+I mean, of course it was, that’s the whole point of EPP, but still…

 Hexies stitched.

-With a couple of weeks of sewing little and often, I was finished with stage two.
+With a couple of weeks of sewing the hexies together, in a little and often sort of way, I was finished with stage two.

 What it looks like from the back.

-I liked the crinkle of the paper as I had it on my lap, I don’t know why.
+I liked the crinkle of the paper as I had it on my lap, a very tactile and auditorily calming experience.
 With stage two finished, it dawned on me that I’d have to actually put in some effort to move on to stage three.
 I knew I had to do it immediately because it would otherwise sit in the cupboard for another three years.

 Making the lining for a patchwork knitting bag

-Step2: Measure 25cm from the bottom fold and mark with a pencil.
-Or line up the bottom seam of the hexie fabric with the bottom fold of the lining and mark where opening near the top sits (which should work out as approx 25cm).
+Step 2: Measure 25cm from the bottom fold and mark with a pencil.
+Or line up the bottom seam of the hexie fabric with the bottom fold of the lining and mark where the opening, near the top, sits (which should work out as approx 25cm).

 Step by step pictures to lining a patchwork knitting bag